Mastermind-Network/Amazon-E-Commerce-Data-Analysis/README.md

 * Regional Variance: The spread between the top and bottom performing states was approximately 76%, relative to the national average, highlighting significant geographic disparities in Amazon shopping behavior.

 ## Recommendations
+Our recommendations our catered to the marketing department regarding what customer demographic should be advertised to.

+### Maintaining high Q4 sales
+* Holiday campaign: Emphasizing convenience of gifting for the holiday season in Q4 when spending is at its highest.
+* Summer promotions: Launch targeted summer and end of season campaigns to capitalize on the spikes in June/July.
+### Customer Growth and Retention
+* Leverage Core Customer Insights: Focus campaigns on the age group 25-44 and larger households, which had the highest spending levels.
+* Targeted Ads: Create family-oriented promotions for larger households (4+).
+Highlighting products for children and household activities.
+* Loyalty Programs: Develop incentives by introducing repeat purchase discounts and product subscriptions.
+### Regional Growth Strategies
+* Focus On High-Performing Regions: Allocate a larger portion of the budget to Northeast and West coast states where spending exceeds the national average.
+* Localized Messaging: Tailor campaigns by region (urban vs. rural) emphasizing convenience and relevance to customer needs.
+### Demographic Expansion
+* Middle Income: Middle- income customers showed strong engagement that offer potential for everyday affordability campaigns.
+Emphasizing deals on daily essentials.
+* Age Group: The 18-24 age group are currently low spenders but represent long-term customer potential.
+Campaigns should focus on building brand loyalty.

 ## Clarifying Questions
 * Data Gaps: Thousands of rows in amazon_purchases contained missing values for title and category.
 These fields were normalized to "Unknown" to since every record had an asin_isbn.